 Unless you've been living in a bunker, you've probably noticed that vaping has exploded into mainstream culture.
-You've probably seen celebrities promoting their favorite cannabis brands, legislatures putting the vaping industry under increasing scrutiny, or multiple vape shops pop up in your hometown.
-It seems clear that vaping is here to stay!
+You would seen celebs promoting their favorite cannabis brands, people wanting to learn how to vape, legislatures placing the vaping industry under scrutiny, and multiple vape shops pop up in your hometown.
+It’s clear that vaping is here to stay!

 However, if you're new to vaping, how to start and what devices to choose can feel overwhelming.
 Even deciding what to vape can be confusing (not to mention legally ambiguous).
 How do you choose what to vape and what kind of vape to use?

 Does this sound like you?
 Then you're at the right place!
 In this article, we'll explain what vaping is, how to choose what to vape and what kind of device to use, and we'll even provide a brief overview of some legal concerns you should keep an eye out on.

 Vaping is the act of using a device to produce vapor meant to be inhaled.
 Vaporizers (often called vapes or vape pens) use a battery to heat your substance of choice.
 When heated, the substance produces vapor, which you can inhale and enjoy.

 The vaping process mimics smoking traditional tobacco (in fact, many vaping substances are infused with nicotine).
 Many smokers who want to quit smoking will switch to vaping, which allows them to wean off nicotine while avoiding the dangers of inhaling smoke.

 While the basics of vaping are simple, it can get confusing when you start to look at what you can vape.
 Below we break down the categories of the most popular vaping substances: